web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 # Advanced part

 from community

-**Ovro Ahmed | Leo wallet**: _For static code analysis, the link you provided is a helpful resource (https://owasp.org/www-community/controls/Static_Code_Analysis )

-Specific tools like SonarQube, Checkmarx, and Fortify can aid in analyzing your code for vulnerabilities and suggesting improvements.

-Privacy-focused libraries

-As for privacy-focused libraries, options like Crypto++, libsodium, and OpenSSL for cryptography, and PySyft and TensorFlow Privacy for privacy-preserving machine learning are widely used and prioritize user privacy and data protection._

 * use a packet inspection tool such as #Wireshark to check all packets coming into your machine and going out
 * using something like https://charlesproxy.com to see all the traffic
 * Android: Feel free to test it at [Exodus Privacy](https://exodus-privacy.eu.org/en/), a friendly service to investigate Android apps.